polyluxus/tools-for-g09.bash/README.md

 see the manual for more information.
 (Must be enebled in the configuration.)

-To Do:
- - Implement option to set `GAUSS_MEMDEF` for the utilities.
-Currently if memory is scarce you need to use raw or bash mode.

 ### g09.propwfx.sh (used to be g09.genwfx.sh)

 This script reads an inputfile and produces a new inputfile to perform a property run.